 Level 1 – Interleaving

-In level 1 processing, feature types from different products, including S-101, are interleaved as specified by display plane and drawing priority information contained in the interoperability catalogue.
+In Level 1 processing, feature types from different products, including S-101, are interleaved as specified by display plane and drawing priority information contained in the interoperability catalogue.
 The output of interoperability processing is either the original feature data (processing option 1) or drawing instructions (processing option 2), accompanied by display plane and drawing priority information, which is passed through to the portrayal processor.

 The ENC is still treated as the main product, but feature layers from other products may be interleaved with ENC feature layers to prevent ENC data from being obscured.
 There is no other interoperability-related processing of feature data at this level.